armeniki/BCM-Tools/Keycode Signature Utility/README.md

 Usage: cfsserver -[newkey|keygen|sign|verify|run|show|genrec|check|signature|signverify]

 It should be noted that cfsserver does have multiple duties to perform on the BCM platform, which include certificate generation, signing and so forth.
 However, those functions are not related to this project.

-One of the functions cfsserver provides is to verify a keycode which is contained within a licence file that users previously were able to maintain from the manufacturer.
+One of the functions cfsserver provides is to verify the keycode which is contained within a licence file *(usually named MAC_ID.lic)* that users were previously able to acquire from the manufacturer.
 Of course, since the BCMs are no longer supported and considered obsolete, that is not longer possible.

+Once the information within the file is parsed, cfsserver runs a few calculations and determines if all of the file's contents are valid.
+If so, the file is considered verified.
+Once that takes place, the installation or system update can continue.

+### Command Line Options
 The method of verifying a keycode signature through the command line is accomplished as follows:

-cfsserver -very /path_to_file (An example of a licence file is included in this repo.)
+cfsserver -very /path_to_file (An example of a file follows)

-The extension of the file does not matter as only its contents are parsed.